rollrat/compiler-compiler/README.md

 Supports RE to NFA, e-NFA, NFA to DFA, DFA Minimization, Lexical Analyzer Generator, SLR, LALR, LR(1) Parser Generator.

+If you want to use my code, use ParserGenerator.cs and ScannerGenerator.cs in the top folder.

 ## InhaCC - Compiler Compiler Collection

 ![image](1.png)